 The Vaccines for Children Program (VFC) is a federally funded program that provides vaccines free of charge to children who otherwise may not have been able to afford the vaccines.
 VFC was created in 1993 as a new entitlement program to be a required part of each state’s Medicaid plan.
 This means that “children who are eligible for VFC vaccines are entitled to receive those vaccines recommended by the Advisory Committee on Immunization Practices”1 — the federal committee that makes recommendations on routine vaccinations for children and adults.

 As outlined by the Centers for Disease Control and Prevention (CDC), children 18 years old and younger who meet at least one of the following criteria are eligible to receive VFC vaccines:

 - Medicaid eligible: A child who is eligible for (or enrolled in) the Medicaid program

-- SCHIP enrollees within a Medicaid expansion program: A child who is enrolled in a State Children’s Health Insurance Program (SCHIP) that is part of an expanded Medicaid program
+- CHIP enrollees within a Medicaid expansion program: A child who is enrolled in a Children’s Health Insurance Program (CHIP) that is part of an expanded Medicaid program

 - Uninsured: A child who has no health insurance coverage

 - American Indian or Alaska Native: As defined by the “Indian Health Care Improvement Act,” a child who is of American Indian or Alaska Native descent

 - Underinsured: A child who has private health insurance, but the coverage does not include vaccines, a child whose insurance does not cover vaccines otherwise covered by VFC, or a child whose insurance caps vaccine coverage at a certain amount.
 When that coverage amount is reached, the child becomes underinsured.
 Underinsured children may only receive VFC vaccines through a Federally Qualified Health Center (FQHC) or Rural Health Clinic (RHC).

 Children are not eligible for VFC vaccines if their health insurance covers the cost of vaccinations.